What is geofencing for vehicles?

 For specific instructions, please see the “Creating a New Zone” section in the Geotab Product Guide.

-Setting up Rules for Your Zones
+Setting up rules for zones

+Zone rules in MyGeotab can reference either a specific zone or all zones of a specified type.
 The more conditions that you have on a rule, the more specific the information that you will capture.

+For example, you can incorporate scheduled work hours, or other conditions, to drill down to more specific events that you want to capture.
 Another very useful type of rule is an analytical rule — something that provides you with aggregate data for further investigation.
 A good example of this is vehicle idle time.
 You may have vehicles which are expected to idle in a couple of locations, but you want to minimize idling outside of those areas.

 If you liked this post, let us know!